Department of Social Work

 Point 02

-Specialized education through two courses
+Specialized education in two courses

 Point 03

-Experience-based classes in small groups
+A wide range of experience-based classes held in small groups

 Point 04